Link4Electronics/CroMagRally-AppImage-Enhanced/README.md

 </div>

-## ⚠️ Wayland is disabled by default due to issues wit SDL ⚠️
+## ⚠️ Wayland is disabled by default due to issues with SDL ⚠️

 ---